splunk-soar-connectors/msgraphforoffice365/manual_readme_content.md

 #### Automatic Authentication Workflow

-- Configure the asset with the both the parameters needed for OAuth and CBA.
+- Configure the asset with both the parameters needed for OAuth and CBA.
 This means you need to specify either the **Application Secret** or a combination of **Certificate Thumbprint** and **Certificate Private Key (.PEM)**.
 You may provide all three.
 - The OAuth workflow will take priority over the CBA workflow.
 - The system doesn’t automatically switch from OAuth to CBA when the **Application Secret** expires.
 However, if **Admin Access Required** is disabled, **Access Scope** is not specified, and **Admin Consent Already Provided** is enabled, it will switch to CBA upon **Application Secret** expiration.